oasisprotocol/docs/docs/node/run-your-node/prerequisites/set-up-trusted-execution-environment-tee.md

       ```bash
       sudo systemctl restart aesmd.service
       ```
-4. [Configure the Quote Provider].
+3. [Configure the Quote Provider].
-5. Use the [attestation tool] to test if your settings are correct.
+4. Use the [attestation tool] to test if your settings are correct.
-6. Start your compute node.
+5. Restart your compute node and verify that node is `ready`.

 [these instructions]: #dcap-attestation-docker
 [supports DCAP attestation]: #aesm-service